dotnet/AspNetCore.Docs/aspnetcore/grpc/interprocess.md

 ## Inter-process communication (IPC) transports

 gRPC calls between a client and server on different machines are usually sent over TCP sockets.
 TCP is a great choice for communicating across a network or the Internet.
+However, IPC transports can offer performance advantages and better integration with OS features when the client and server are on the same machine.

-There are transports optimized for IPC workloads. .NET supports multiple IPC transports:
+.NET supports multiple IPC transports:

-* [Unix domain sockets (UDS)](https://wikipedia.org/wiki/Unix_domain_socket) is a widely supported IPC technology that's more efficient than TCP when the client and server are on the same machine.
+* [Unix domain sockets (UDS)](https://wikipedia.org/wiki/Unix_domain_socket) is a widely supported IPC technology.
 UDS is the best choice for building cross-platform apps, and it's usable on Linux, macOS, and [Windows 10/Windows Server 2019 or later](https://devblogs.microsoft.com/commandline/af_unix-comes-to-windows/).
 * [Named pipes](https://wikipedia.org/wiki/Named_pipe) are supported by all versions of Windows.
 Named pipes integrate well with [Windows security](/windows/win32/ipc/named-pipe-security-and-access-rights), which can be used to control client access to the pipe.
 * Other IPC transports by implementing <xref:Microsoft.AspNetCore.Connections.IConnectionListenerFactory> and registering the implementation at app startup.